m-ld/timeld/packages/gateway/README.md

 You will need:
 1. A [fly.io](https://fly.io) account (requires a credit card); and install `flyctl`.
-2. An [Ably](https://ably.com/) account; create an app in the Ably dashboard, and look for the root key and the api key.
-3. An SMTP service and outbound account, for sending activation codes.
+3. An SMTP service and account, for sending activation codes.
 4. An app name!

 ```shell